 Table of Contents_

-DPI stands for dots per inch and it is a unit of measurement that is often used to compare the overall efficacy of printers.
-It refers to the spatial density of the printed image and, generally speaking, higher is better.
+DPI stands for dots per inch and is a unit of measurement often used to compare the overall efficacy of printers.
+It refers to the spatial density of the printed image; generally speaking, higher is better.
 It also refers to the number of dots that can be placed on paper in a straight line in just an inch of room.
 A closely related unit of measurement is pixels per inch, otherwise known as PPI, which is a metric often used to illustrate the efficacy of computer monitors.

-DPI stands for dots per inch and it is a unit of measurement that is often used to compare the overall efficacy of printers.
+DPI stands for dots per inch and is a unit of measurement often used to compare the overall efficacy of printers.

 An average inkjet printer can reach a maximum DPI of anywhere between 300 to 700, which is exponentially better than what can be found with a dot-matrix printer.

 Inkjet printers are much more efficient when it comes to applying ink than dot-matrix printers.
 An average inkjet printer can reach a maximum DPI of anywhere between 300 to 700, which is exponentially better than what can be found with a dot-matrix printer.
 Inkjet printers work by spraying small molecules of ink via tiny nozzles, which can account for the type’s efficiency when it comes to achieving a high DPI rating.
 This rating can be impacted by the use of color, however, so be sure to read the instruction manual of an inkjet printer thoroughly.
 When shopping for an ink cartridge, always check whether it is compatible with your printer.